stub22/axiomagic/README.md

 <br/> <i> (This demo uses icons downloaded from icomoon.io) </i>
 ## Uses
 Axiomagic is intended for use in domain-specific browsers, calculators, simulators, and games.
-It has application in science, finance, and entertainment.
+<br/>It has application in science, finance, and entertainment.

 ## Lineage